 Examples of Projects which are Not Feasible

-1. Self-Driving Car with Top Speed up to 300 KMPH – The first reason of project not being feasible is technological constraints.
-Google’s Self driving car i.e. Waymo has its top speed near 56 KMPH.
+1. Self-Driving Car with Top Speed up to 300 KMPH – The first reason for the project not being feasible is technological constraints.
+Google’s Self-driving car i.e. Waymo has its top speed near 56 KMPH.
 Further, they have several disadvantages.
-These are possible removal of jobs for drivers, very high price, worse accidents due to non-predictive nature of traffic, difficulty to decide who is guilty for the accident, possibility of vehicle hacking which can create security issues, weather problems, disturbing the driving experience of people, not able to adapt changes in route or diversion, illegal use by terrorists, etc. As a result, this project faces Technical and Legal Feasibility Issues.
+These are possible removal of jobs for drivers, very high price, worse accidents due to non-predictive nature of traffic, difficulty to decide who is guilty of the accident, possibility of vehicle hacking which can create security issues, weather problems, disturbing the driving experience of people, not able to adapt changes in route or diversion, illegal use by terrorists, etc. As a result, this project faces Technical and Legal Feasibility Issues.

-2. A Hyper-loop – According to Eureka, Hyperloop’s feasibility is hampered by Economic and Legal Feasibility.
-Economic Feasibility is hampered in the sense that routes are required to place an Hyperloop which cannot be expected in UK or Europe.
-Also, government regulations could create blocks which will make this project hard.
+2. A Hyperloop – According to Eureka, Hyperloop’s feasibility is hampered by Economic and Legal Feasibility.
+Economic Feasibility is hampered in the sense that routes are required to place a Hyperloop which cannot be expected in the UK or Europe.
+Also, government regulations could create blocks that will make this project hard.

 Examples of Projects which are Feasible

-1. A PC Game (Like Grand Theft Auto) whose location is set in particular location in India – This project is feasible because of its already existing competition i.e. from GTA 1 to GTA 5.
+1. A PC Game (Like Grand Theft Auto) whose location is set in a particular location in India – This project is feasible because of its already existing competition i.e. from GTA 1 to GTA 5.
 This proves that the game is technically feasible.
-Further, it is a digital product which can be uploaded on various game storage websites and making it available to download, therefore it is economically feasible.
+Further, it is a digital product that can be uploaded on various game storage websites and making it available to download, therefore it is economically feasible.
 The project also supports operational feasibility in terms of fixing bugs and releasing title updates and patches regularly which keeps the game away from errors and crashes.
-Further, the project supports Schedule feasibility because existing games has been released in timely manner and maintained interest of gamer to download and play it.
+Further, the project supports Schedule feasibility because existing games have been released in a timely manner and maintained the interest of gamers to download and play them.
 The project is also legally feasible by representing age restriction and mentioning that it is for people above 18 years of age.

-In Conclusion, Feasibility is a relative term.
-This means for a project, it will not be feasible in current time but can become feasible in future.
-For example, smartphones, which seems not feasible at 1990’s.
-Because we used to rely on landlines and button phones, so we could not imagine that this phone in future will have ability to provide internet surfing, television like services, school books, ticket booking services, etc. But things happened in 2010’s!!!
+Feasibility is a relative term.
+This means for a project, will not be feasible in the current time but can become feasible in the future.
+For example, smartphones, which seems not feasible in the 1990s.
+Because we used to rely on landlines and button phones, so we could not imagine that this phone in the future will have the ability to provide internet surfing, television-like services, school books, ticket booking services, etc. But things happened in the 2010s!!!